Review by Brian Neal

 I'm not sure if being a beginner or an experte is entirely relevant for this deck as the symbology used is so different from traditional tarot.
 I do think that the skills are the same in terms of interpretation and instinct about what is being implied, so it would probably help if you've done a reading before with another kind of deck.

-See card images from the Celtic Tree Oracle
+See sample card images from the Celtic Tree Oracle

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images